Greencastle94/signature-ML-service/README.md

 ## Dependencies
 - Python 3.x (x64)
+- tensorflow
-- Tensorflow
+- numpy
-- Numpy
+- sciPy
-- SciPy
+- pillow
-- Pillow
+- matplotlib

 ## Dataset
 The dataset used was gotten from the ICDAR 2011 Signature Verification Competition (SigComp2011).